Synder offers flexible options for processing open invoices in revenue recognition.

 This is how the schedule will look:

-Profit and Loss report will show the Bronze and Large plan incomes and Bad Debt:
+The profit and loss report will show the Bronze and Large plan incomes and the Bad Debt:

 Setup explained

-Note 2: As Revenue recognition highly depends on historical data, you will not be able to change the method later.
-If you still want to do that, you will have to start the setup and sync from scratch.
+Note 2: As revenue recognition highly depends on historical data, you won’t be able to change the method later.
+If you wish to switch methods, you’ll need to restart the setup and syncing process from scratch.

 2. Have the setting to “Sync open invoices” ON in your Synder settings.

-3. Make sure you have selected the right Bad Debt account in the Synder settings category.
+3. Make sure you’ve selected the right Bad Debt account in the Synder settings category.

 Once you have the setup ready, you can check how Synder processes an invoice for you: